-This lifestyle of minimalism living is simple peaceful living at it’s best and it’s awesome!
+This lifestyle of minimalism living is simple peaceful living at its best and it’s awesome!
 Being and staying organized in a small space makes life go so much smoother.

 14 BEST WAYS TO SELL YOUR STUFF FOR COLD HARD CASH

-I also did a post of how we ended selling most of our items.
+I also did a post about how we ended selling most of our items.
 Hope this also helps you find an outlet to sell your items so you have a start to your adventure traveling fund.
 Here is it – 14 Best Ways To Sell Your Stuff For Cold Hard Cash

-Hopefully you found this list very helpful on how to downsize when getting ready to go full time RVing.
+Hopefully, you found this list very helpful on how to downsize when getting ready to go full-time RVing.
 The Pro Tip this week is when living is a small space, you aren’t gonna be able to keep a lot of your stuff, at least in the RV.
 Be realistic and really think about whether or not you really need the items.

 QUESTION OF THE DAY